BillReyor/meshtastic-llm/README.md

 - Any other text will be answered by the language model.

 The command menu is shown only on your first message to the bot or whenever you send `help`.
+When it is displayed automatically, the menu is sent as its own message before the bot replies to your request.

 ### Customizing